TahsinOP/Mujoco_Quadruped_ROS2_Simualation/README.md

 ## 3. MuJoCo Quadruped Setup

+### 4. RViz-MuJoCo ROS 2 Bridge

 This was a challenging part — went through various repositories for combining ROS 2 communication with MuJoCo and bridging it with RViz.
-Thanks to this [repo](https://github.com/deepdrive/deepdrive-sim) for giving a brief idea of how to spawn a model in MuJoCo from a model XML, extract joints, and publish TFs and `joint_states`, which RViz uses for real-time visualization.
+Thanks to this [repo]() for giving a brief idea of how to spawn a model in MuJoCo from a model XML, extract joints, and publish TFs and `joint_states`, which RViz uses for real-time visualization.

 To run this setup:

 ```bash
 ros2 launch b2_description mujoco_rviz_combined_launch.py
 ```

-### 4. RViz-MuJoCo ROS 2 Bridge

-A custom ROS 2 bridge node synchronizes joint positions and sensor data between MuJoCo and RViz.
-This allows RViz to reflect the robot's real-time state as simulated in MuJoCo.

-> ✅ A ROS 2 node bridges joint states and commands between MuJoCo and the visualization stack.

----

 ### 5. PD Control for Holding Quadruped Target Joint Position